The traditional LMS feels like they’ve been around forever and in many ways they have.

 What’s the difference between an LMS and LXP?

-LMS platforms an LXP like thirst use powerful AI, machine learning, skills engine and social engagement to help L&D teams to create exceptional learning experiences that put learners in the driving, giving them the ability to consume the content they need to level up and share that knowledge quickly across an organisation.
+Unlike traditional Learning Management Systems (LMS), which primarily focus on managing and delivering training content, LXPs are built around the idea of learner-centric experiences.
+They use powerful AI, machine learning, skills engine and social engagement to help L&D teams create exceptional learning experiences that put learners in the driving, giving them the ability to consume the content they need to level up and share that knowledge quickly across an organisation.

 What to look for in an LXP?

-If you decide that an LXP is a right fit to drive your learning culture forward, then there are essential features that you need to look out for.
+If you decide that an LXP is the right fit to drive your learning culture forward, then there are essential features that you need to look out for.

 - Intuitive, customisable and user-friendly dashboards to feature-rich and more engaging experiences for learners.